 - Federally funded trials.
 The study or investigation is approved or funded (which may include funding through in-kind contributions) by one or more of the following: - National Institutes of Health (NIH).
-(Includes National Cancer Institute (NCI)); - Centers for Disease Control and Prevention (CDC); - Agency for Healthcare Research and Quality (AHRQ); - Centers for Medicare and Medicaid Services (CMS); - A cooperative group or center of any of the entities described above or the Department of Defense (DOD) or the Veterans Administration (VA); - A qualified non-governmental research entity identified in the guidelines issued by the National Institutes of Health for center support grants; or - The Department of Veterans Affairs, the Department of Defense or the Department of Energy as long as the study or investigation has been reviewed and approved through a system of peer review that is determined by the Secretary of Health and Human Services to meet both of the following criteria: - Comparable to the system of peer review of studies and investigations used by the National Institutes of Health; and - Ensures an unbiased review of the highest scientific standards by qualified individuals who have no interest in the outcome of the review. - The study or investigation is conducted under an investigational new drug application reviewed by the Food and Drug Administration under 42 U.S.C. § 300gg-8(d)(1)(B); and - The study or investigation is a drug trial that is exempt from having such an investigational new drug application under 42 U.S.C. § 300gg-8(d)(1)(C). - 7.
-Dental services received after an accidental injury to teeth, excluding biting or chewing injuries.
+(Includes National Cancer Institute (NCI)); - Centers for Disease Control and Prevention (CDC); - Agency for Healthcare Research and Quality (AHRQ); - Centers for Medicare and Medicaid Services (CMS); - A cooperative group or center of any of the entities described above or the Department of Defense (DOD) or the Veterans Administration (VA); - A qualified non-governmental research entity identified in the guidelines issued by the National Institutes of Health for center support grants; or - The Department of Veterans Affairs, the Department of Defense or the Department of Energy as long as the study or investigation has been reviewed and approved through a system of peer review that is determined by the Secretary of Health and Human Services to meet both of the following criteria: - Comparable to the system of peer review of studies and investigations used by the National Institutes of Health; and - Ensures an unbiased review of the highest scientific standards by qualified individuals who have no interest in the outcome of the review. - The study or investigation is conducted under an investigational new drug application reviewed by the Food and Drug Administration under 42 U.S.C. § 300gg-8(d)(1)(B); and - The study or investigation is a drug trial that is exempt from having such an investigational new drug application under 42 U.S.C. § 300gg-8(d)(1)(C). - Dental services received after an accidental injury to teeth, excluding biting or chewing injuries.
 This includes replacement of teeth and any related X-rays. - 8.
 Dialysis. - 9.
 Early Intervention Services.
 Benefits for early intervention services are available for covered persons from birth to the child's third birthday.
 Benefits are available to those with significant functional physical or mental deficits due to a developmental disability or delay.
 Covered Services include Medically Necessary physical, speech/language, and occupational therapy, nursing care, and psychological counseling provided by behavioral health providers, such as Clinical Social Workers.
-Physical, speech and occupational therapy visits do not count toward any annual limits that may apply. - 10.
-Infusion Therapy.
+Physical, speech and occupational therapy visits do not count toward any annual limits that may apply.

+- 10. Infusion Therapy.
 Benefits are available for Medically Necessary home infusion therapy furnished by a licensed infusion therapy provider.
-Covered Services are: - Home nursing services for intravenous antibiotic therapy, chemotherapy or parenteral nutrition therapy, - Antibiotics, chemotherapy agents, medications and solutions used for parenteral nutrients, - Associated supplies and portable, stationary or implantable infusion pumps.
+Covered Services are: - Home nursing services for intravenous antibiotic therapy, chemotherapy or parenteral nutrition therapy, - Antibiotics, chemotherapy agents, medications and solutions used for parenteral nutrients, - Associated supplies and portable, stationary or implantable infusion pumps. - 11.
+Infertility/Fertility Care Treatment Benefits Coverage is provided for Medically Necessary expenses incurred for the diagnosis of Infertility; Fertility Treatment or Fertility Treatment that is otherwise Medically Necessary for a member but performed on another person for the benefit of the member; and for Standard Fertility Preservation Services.
+Benefits are payable on the same basis as any other Sickness.